Fundraise for Hospice

 Image of blue Jersey Hospice Care collection tins

-We believe everybody in our community with a life-limiting condition, regardless of diagnosis, should have access to the highest standard of palliative care, and that it should always be free - every amount raised helps us to provide this and really does make a difference to the patients in our care.
-Thank you.
+We believe everybody in our community with a life limiting illness should have access to the highest standard of palliative care, and that it should always be free.
+Every amount raised helps us to provide this and really does make a difference to the patients in our care.

 Image of man in Orange t-shirt at event